Emmely2008/CV/README.md

 ## Language
-My mother thong is Swedish but I have both studied and work using English.
+My mother tongue is Swedish but I have both studied and work using English.
 Even though I don't speak Danish fluently I understand the language very well and have taken an evening course in the Danish language for Scandinavians.